andhyalv/AndhyAlv.github.io/Healthcare.md

 	WHERE admission_type_id = 1
 	AND time_in_hospital < (SELECT * FROM avg_time);
 ```
-The output will be a list of patients who were admitted as an emergency and left the hospital faster than average.
+The output is a table of patients who were admitted as an emergency and left the hospital faster than average.

 ![Emergency](images/HospitalSuccess.png "Output")

 #### e) Research needs a list of all patient numbers who are African-America or have a "Up" to metformin
-In order to find the list, we used the query below.
+To generate the desired list, we used the query below.
 ```SQL
 SELECT patient_nbr FROM patient.demographics WHERE race = 'AfricanAmerican'
 UNION
 SELECT patient_nbr FROM patient.health
 WHERE metformin = 'Up';
 ```
-The main criteria to select from are if the patient is African American, alongside if their Metformin column is equal to "Up".
+The main criteria to distinguish between patients are if their demographic is African American, along with their Metformin column being equal to "Up".
 Both columns were found on different tables, the demogrpahics and health tables.
-As a result, we have to use the Union clause with the common identifier being patient number, to output a list of patients that match both criteria.
+Therefore, we have to use the Union clause with the common identifier being patient number, to create a new table wirh patients that match both criteria.

 ![AA](images/AfricanUPMetformin.png "Output")

 #### f) What is the distribution of time spent in the hospital?
-The distribution of time spent in the hospital is displayed by this query.
+The distribution of time spent in the hospital can be displayed by this query.
 ```SQL
 Select round(time_in_hospital, 1) as bucket
 , count(*) as count